stackedboxes/romualdo/doc/implementation.md

     * Emit this new opcode somewhere in `pkg/backend/pass_two.go`.
     * Add code to interpret it at `pkg/vm/vm.go`.
     * Add code to disassemble it in `pkg/bytecode/disassembler.go`.

+## Lecture x Code, Parser x Scanner

+This section should be more complete, but for now here are some quick points about consequences of having two different modes (Lecture and Code):

+* The scanner and the parser are not completely independent.
+The parser changes the scanner behavior.
+* How this happens is not always very clear, and probably not very consistent right now.
+* In this regard, there are two important points in the Scanner API:
+    * `Scanner.SetMode()`: The parser uses this to change between the two modes.
+      For example, after seeing a `say` token, the parser switches the scanning mode to Lecture mode.
+    * `Scanner.StartNewSpacePrefix()`: This is a bit trickier.
+The scanner handles the space prefix ignoring, but it doesn't know when a new space prefix needs to be used.
+For example, we start a new space prefix after a `say` statement, but not after Curlies.
+So, the parser tells the scanner when a new space prefix is due.
+        * And notice that we have a stack of space prefixes, because we need to handle nested things like `say` statements inside double curlies.